National Electricity Day: From “Electricity-Minded” Nation to “My Idea for PLN”

-Since the reinstatement of the Electricity National Day in 1992, Indonesians have been celebrating the National Electricity Day every year.
+Since its reinstatement in 1992, Indonesians have been celebrating the National Electricity Day every year.
 Depending on the year (and the available budget), PT PLN usually organizes charitable works for communities, a variety of sport tournaments for its employees, and several competitions.
 For the past several years, the company has also been holding a seminar on electricity attended mostly by PLN engineers and managers.
 The annual celebration typically culminates in an awards night in which the company’s best employees, units of operation, as well as technical and business innovators are acknowledged and awarded coveted prizes.
 Notably, these celebrations include the mandatory flag-raising ceremonies held at the PLN’s main and branch offices throughout the country.
-Presided over by the head of each of PT PLN units, this ceremony emphasizes the national importance of their work, instill a sense of pride in what they do, which is electrifying their nation.
+Presided over by the head of each of PT PLN units, this ceremony emphasizes the national importance of their work, and instills a sense of pride in what they do, which is electrifying their nation.

 The commemoration of the National Electricity Day often reflects PT PLN executives’ interests and concerns, which may in turn reflect their own agendas with respect to national needs and priorities.
 When Djiteng Marsudi, a highly nationalist and patriotic executive, was the head of PLN for example, he made sure to include a visit to the National Heroes Cemetary on the agenda of the National Electricity Day celebration, so that PLN employees (and perhaps others) would appreciate the sacrifices made by those who fought for and defended Indonesian independence.
 When Dahlan Iskan was appointed CEO in October 2009, he used National Electricity Day to create a more egalitarian corporate culture and launch special initiatives.
 One of them was to connect 1 million new electricity customers on 27 October 2010, a technical feat initially deemed impossible by many people.
 The campaign, known in the media as “Go Grass” (Go Gerakan Satu Juta Sambungan) aimed to cut by more than half the number of wait-listed electricity customers, some who had waited for 5 years to get connected.
 This initiative was so successful that PT PLN followed it with Go Grass 2 the following June.
 Iskan’s actions as a CEO garnered such wide media coverage that he was consequently appointed Indonesia’s Minister of State-Owned Enterprises after less than two years on the job at PT PLN.
 To these executives, electricity is much more than just building power plants, transmission lines, and adding new subscribers.
 It’s a popular technology that they can use to shape a corporate culture, introduce new ways of doing things, and draw together the national community.

-Building on such popular interest, PT PLN has increasingly invited broader publics to participate in their celebration of National Electricity Day through writing and photography competitions.
-But a call made to open up these competitions to the larger public has generated enthusiasm from people of all walks of lives who have used the opportunity to share their thoughts, desires, criticisms, and hopes for a “brighter” Indonesia literally and metaphorically.
+A call made by PT PLN for the public to celebrate the National Electricity Day through writing and photography competitions has generated a big enthusiasm from people of all walks of lives who have used the opportunity to share their thoughts, desires, criticisms, and hopes for a “brighter” Indonesia, literally and metaphorically.
 For example, a photo contest held in October 2011 with the theme “Electricity Moves the Life of the Nation” (see Figure 1), attracted 650 participants with more than 2500 submitted images.